Age estimation · Field of practice

 The starting point is always a concrete evidential question.
 The assessment does not replace legal appraisal, but provides its specialist basis.
 For that very reason it is decisive which age threshold is actually to be examined and on what legal basis individual examinations are admissible.

-Age estimation · Methodological framework
+Age estimation · Methodology

 Methodological framework